r-caea/arcaea-db/README.md

 # Arcaea Resource Database
-> Package storing the latest data of songs and partners for Arcaea"
+> Package storing the latest data of songs and partners for Arcaea

 ## Disclaimer
 This repository (and package) is intended for personal use only.